M66B/FairEmail/docs/FAQ-da-rDK.md

 First of all, a purchase will be available on all devices logged into the same Google account, *if* the app is installed via the same Google account too.
 You can select the account in the Play store app.

-Google manages all purchases, so as a developer I have little control over purchases.
+Google håndterer alle køb, så som udvikler har jeg ringe kontrol over køb.
 So, basically the only thing I can do, is give some advice:

 * Make sure you have an active, working internet connection
 * Make sure you are logged in with the right Google account and that there is nothing wrong with your Google account
-* Make sure you installed FairEmail via the right Google account if you configured multiple Google accounts on your device
+* Har du flere aktive Google-konti på din enhed, så sørg for at benytte den korrekte under installationen af FairEmail
-* Make sure the Play store app is up to date, please [see here](https://support.google.com/googleplay/answer/1050566?hl=en)
+* Sørg for, at Play Butik-appen er opdateret, [tjek hér](https://support.google.com/googleplay/answer/1050566?hl=en)
-* Open the Play store app and wait at least a minute to give it time to synchronize with the Google servers
+* Åbn Play Butik-appen, og vent mindst ét minut på at give den tid til at synkronisere med Google-serverne
-* Open FairEmail and navigate to the pro features screen to let FairEmail check the purchases; sometimes it help to tap the *buy* button
+* Åbn FairEmail og gå til Pro-funktionsskærmen for at lade FairEmail tjekke købet.
+Nogle gange hjælper det at trykke på knappen *Køb*

 You can also try to clear the cache of the Play store app via the Android apps settings.
 Restarting the device might be necessary to let the Play store recognize the purchase correctly.

-Note that:
+Bemærk, at:

-* If you get *ITEM_ALREADY_OWNED*, the Play store app probably needs to be updated, please [see here](https://support.google.com/googleplay/answer/1050566?hl=en)
+* Ser du *VARE ALLEREDE KØBT*, skal Play Butik-appen sandsynligvis opdateres, [tjek hér](https://support.google.com/googleplay/answer/1050566?hl=en)
-* Purchases are stored in the Google cloud and cannot get lost
+* Køb gemmes i Google-skyen og kan ikke gå tabt
-* There is no time limit on purchases, so they cannot expire
+* Der er ingen tidsbegrænsning på køb, hvorfor de aldrig udløber
-* Google does not expose details (name, e-mail, etc) about buyers to developers
+* Google afslører ikke oplysninger (navn, e-mail mv.) om købere til udviklere
-* An app like FairEmail cannot select which Google account to use
+* En app som FairEmail kan ikke vælge, hvilken Google-konto, der skal benyttes
-* It may take a while until the Play store app has synchronized a purchase to another device
+* Der kan gå et stykke tid, før Play Butik-appen har synkroniseret et køb til en anden enhed
-* Play Store purchases cannot be used without the Play Store, which is also not allowed by Play Store rules
+* Play Butik-køb kan ikke anvendes uden Play Butik, hvilket heller ikke er tilladt jf.
+Play Butik-reglerne

 If you cannot solve the problem with the purchase, you will have to contact Google about it.